Margaret S. Arndt

 financial planning*, including socially responsible investing*, mutual credit and dynamic

-governance), experience prosperity and abundance, and contribute toward healthy and
+governance), experience prosperity and abundance, and contribute toward peaceful, healthy,

 and for We the People by providing education about alternative currencies, mutual credit